kanej/openwit/README.md

 This project is an attempt to build out a censorship resistant microblog (free speech for all, as long as your keeping it short) with the ability to create communities that have and can enforce their own standards.

 ## Install

+The app is a javascript [truffle project](https://truffleframework.com), and can be installed with:

 ```bash
 npm install